Unlocking Success: How to Craft the Perfect Software RFP in 2025

 Building a Quantitative Scoring Matrix

 Subjective evaluation ("Vendor A felt like a better fit") introduces bias and makes it difficult to justify decisions to stakeholders.
-A quantitative scoring matrix creates defendable, consistent evaluation criteria that you can explain to leadership and losing vendors.
+A quantitative scoring matrix creates defendable, consistent evaluation criteria.

 Sample scoring rubric for technical capability (40% of total score):